How to Make Pumpkin Puree

-Homemade pumpkin puree is so much better than the canned stuff you buy at the store.
-The flavor of homemade puree is much richer, and the texture can vary depending on how you want to use it.
+Homemade pumpkin puree is much better than the canned stuff you buy at the store.
+The flavor of homemade puree is much richer, and the texture is worthy.

-If you grow your own pumpkins, you can make a variety of different purees.
+If you grow your pumpkins, you can make various purees.
 While pie pumpkins will make a traditional orange puree, lighter pumpkins like Long Island Cheese will make a golden puree that makes a lovely soup.
 This same method can be used to make butternut squash puree, too.

-Pumpkin puree can be used to make pies, soups, bread, muffins, and even pancakes!
-Making your own pumpkin puree will add depth of flavor to those treats.
+Pumpkin puree can make pies, soups, bread, muffins, and even pancakes!
+Making your pumpkin puree will add depth of flavor to those treats.

-You can use either a food processor or a high-quality blender to puree your pumpkin.
+- Food Processor – You can use a food processor or a high-quality blender to puree your pumpkin.
 Depending on how many pumpkins you roast, you may need to do it in batches, being careful that the hot puree does not splatter on you.

-Pumpkin puree will keep for at least three months in the freezer but we have been known to use puree that has been in there 6-8 months with no problem at all.
+Pumpkin puree will be kept in the freezer for at least three months, but we have been known to use puree that has been there for 6-8 months with no problem.

 How to Use Pumpkin Puree